Etienne-bdt/Etienne-bdt/README.md

 ## 🤝 Associative work

-One of the biggest project I've had the occasion to work on is [Churros](https://git.inpt.fr/inp-net/churros) as a member of @inp-net.
+One of the biggest projects I've had the occasion to work on is [Churros](https://git.inpt.fr/inp-net/churros) as a member of @inp-net.
 With **only basic** HTML/CSS knowledge in september, I am now a full-stack developper on this project, having worked notably on the [shop section](https://git.inpt.fr/inp-net/churros/-/merge_requests/127) of the app !
 <br><br>
-Special skills I developped for this project :
+Special skills I developed for this project:
 <br>
 <img src="https://skillicons.dev/icons?i=ts,svelte,prisma,graphql,gitlab" />